Pre-Doctoral Masters Degree (30 credits):

 2. Foreign Language requirement (see below).

 3. Students may transfer credit for 2 graduate-level English courses taken at other schools or at UMASS before their formal admission to the Graduate English Program.
+Courses counted toward a completed degree are not eligible for transfer.

 4. While in the pre-doctoral MA program at UMASS, students may also take two courses in departments outside of English.